wp-plugins/testimonial-basics/readme.txt

     9) There is a full set of option features

        a) Including the Website link is an option.
        b) Including the Date is an option.
+New-Dates are now displayed in the default WordPress format.
        c) Including the Location is an option.
        d) Including italic style is an option.
        e) Including Gravatars is an option.